esthermensah/Smart_Streetlight_System/README.md

-This project contains files for my Undergraduate Capston Project where I developed a Smart Streetlight monitoring System.
+This project contains files for my Undergraduate Capstone Project where I developed a Smart Streetlight monitoring System.

 I built a complete prototype of the system t that automated the control of streetlights with an algorithm that responded to distance and weather.